Have Your School Nationally Recognized

 The Safe Sports School Award recognizes secondary schools around the country that take the crucial steps to keep their athletes free from injuries.
 Take this quick 9-question quiz to see if your school is an ideal applicant for the award.

-In order to achieve Safe Sports School status, athletic programs must do the following:
+In order to achieve Safe Sports School Status, Athletic Programs are required to adhere to the following:

 - Create a positive athletic health care administrative system

 - Provide or coordinate per-participation physical examinations

 - Promote safe and appropriate practice and competition facilities

 - Plan for selection, fit function and proper maintenance of athletic equipment

 - Provide a permanent, appropriately equipped area to evaluate and treat injured athletes

 - Develop injury and illness prevention strategies, including protocols for environmental conditions

 - Provide or facilitate injury intervention